 When issuing the Binding Study Advice, the Examination Board takes into account several issues before the final binding study advice is given:

-- When personal circumstances have affected your study performance and these circumstances were reported within reasonable time to the student adviser, the Examination Board may decide to postpone your BSA for 1 year and grant you permission to continue the IBA program.
-During your 2nd year of enrolment you can obtain your remaining Bachelor 1 courses.
+- If you have obtained less than 60* credits due to personal circumstances that seriously affected your study performance and were reported within reasonable time to the student adviser, the Examination Board may decide to postpone your BSA for 1 year and grant you permission to continue the IBA programme.

 - If no personal circumstances apply, you might be eligible for the so-called ‘hardship-clause’.
 In this scenario you have obtained 1 non-compensable insufficient grade or 2 fails in your first bachelor-year and you have attended all exam opportunities of the concerning courses.
 Decisive factors to evaluate your situation are your average grade and the overall picture of your study performance.
 If the hardship clause will be applied, you will receive a positive BSA which means you can continue the IBA program.
-However, you will need to make sure to pass your open Bachelor 1 courses during your Bachelor 2 year.
 Please note that students are not eligible to apply for exchange in this scenario.

-In both situations the final decision will be made by the Examination Board.
+In these situations the final decision will be made by the Examination Board.
 The student advisers have an advisory role in this procedure.
-It is not possible to get a predicted outcome before the BSA-meeting on August 17 and 18, when your case will be discussed.
+It is not possible to get a predicted outcome before the BSA-meeting mid August, when your case will be discussed.
 The meeting will be attended by staff only.

 Students who the Examination Board intends to give a negative BSA, will receive an e-mail about this in mid-August.
 Those students will get the opportunity to be heard (via a short, personal talk) by the Examination Board before the final study advice is going to be determined.
 The hearings are meant for students who have failed to achieve the BSA standard due to compelling personal circumstances that have not been reported so far to the student advisers of RSM or EUR student counsellors.
 There must be a clear relationship between the circumstances and the non-completed courses of the 1st year.
 In addition, the obtained bachelor 1 courses must demonstrate a convincing suitability for the continuation of the program (level of grades and GPA).
 The outcome of the hearing will be taken into account when the final Binding Study Advice will be issued by the Examination Board before the end of August.

 The Binding Study Advice is issued after the last re-examinations of the first-year at the end of the academic year, but no later than the start of the new academic year.
-It will be sent by e-mail to your student e-mail account between 20 and 31st of August 2020.
 Please check your student e-mail account regularly (also during your holiday).

 No, this is not necessary.
 The Examination Board already assumes that students are motivated to continue the IBA-course.
 There is no need to send a separate letter to the Examination Board.